Swift-open-source/UltraTabSaver/INSTALLATION_GUIDE.md

 -  📂 Search in the folder you clone/downloaded for the file `Ultra TabSaver.xcodeproj` and open it with Xcode

 ### 3 Sign it
-- 🖌 Click in the main project -> Targets -> Signing and Capabilities and choose Automatically manage signing, Select your Team, and in Signing Certificate select Sign to Run locally
+- 🖌 Click in the main project -> Targets -> Signing and Capabilities:

+  - #### Choose Automatically manage signing
+  - #### Select your Team
+  - #### In Signing Certificate select Sign to Run locally

 <img width="1436" alt="Main Project" src="https://user-images.githubusercontent.com/33075003/87488038-af8ba980-c615-11ea-8a7d-a1892670e957.png">

 #### Then do the same with the extension.
+(Choose Automatically manage signing, Select your Team, In Signing Certificate select Sign to Run locally)

 <img width="1436" alt="Extension signing" src="https://user-images.githubusercontent.com/33075003/87488088-cc27e180-c615-11ea-8a02-689bbe88c9de.png">

 ### 4 Archive
 - This process will create the App file.